rohantade8/Intelligent_Tutoring_System_AI/Readme.txt

 - **Improve User Interface**: Create a graphical user interface (GUI) using libraries like Tkinter or a more sophisticated web-based UI with Flask or Django.
 - **Expand Ontology**: Add more concepts, formulas, and elements to make the system even more powerful.

----

-This README now includes details about running the **Streamlit** frontend along with instructions for the terminal-based system.
-It also provides clear guidelines for setting up, interacting with, and troubleshooting the system.